Endless-4ever/CREDIT_RISK_ANALYSIS_PROJECT/README.md

 - **Default Rate:** **30%** (Count of default (NO)/ Total default multiplied by 100)

 #### Target Variable
-The default column is the target variable for the default risk assessment.
+The `default` column is the target variable for the default risk assessment.
 With a 30% default (YES) against 70% default (NO).
-The default column enabled analysis of feature columns such as savings balance, checking balance, amount range, age bracket, loan duration and percent of income.
+The default column enabled analysis of feature columns such as `savings balance`, `checking balance`, `amount range`, `age bracket`, `loan duration` and `percent of income`.

 #### Detailed Findings
 - **Default Risk by Savings Balance:** Out of the 1000 total applicants, 817 applicants had a verified savings balance.
 The analysis showed a lower default percentage for savings balance between 500 – 100 DM and savings balance above 1000 DM, with the former at 17% default, and the latter at 12.5%.
 Savings balance less than 100 DM and savings balance between 100 – 500 DM carried a greater percentage of default, standing at over 30% for both category of savings balance.